ChrisChinchilla/chrischinchilla.com/src/content/games/humanity-in-flames.md

 ---
 title: Humanity in Flames - 3286
 image: "~/assets/images/default.png"
+role: Proofreader
 ---

-I helped proofread and edit the manual of this tactical miniatures game slated for release in 2021.
+I helped proofread and edit the manual of this tactical miniatures game.